Terms and conditions

 Please read all these terms and conditions.

-For deliveries further than a 30 minute drive from LS1 a delivery surcharge will be required.
-We will notify you via email if this is so.
+For deliveries further than a 10 miles drive from WF3 a delivery surcharge will be required.
+We will notify you via email or text message if this is so.

-Damage to ANY item, including but not limited to Hot Tubs and gazebos, in the duration of the booking leaves you liable to a fee of up to £250.
+Damage to ANY item, including but not limited to hot yubs and gazebos, in the duration of the booking leaves you liable to a fee of up to £500.

 As we can accept your order and make a legally enforceable agreement without further reference to you, you must read these terms and conditions to make sure that they contain all that you want and nothing that you are not happy with.
 If you are not sure about anything, just phone us on 0113 415 5542.